Visual Arts Camp

 Activities

 You'll attend two studio classes each day.
 When you register, you'll indicate your choices for classes.
 The class content changes every year, providing new experiences for both new and returning students.
-There is limited space in each class, and classes with insufficient enrollment may be cancelled.
+There is limited space in each class, and classes with insufficient enrollment may be canceled.

 In addition to studio classes, you'll enjoy presentations by accomplished guest speakers as they share their career paths in the visual arts.
 You will receive your studio assignments at camp check-in.